Master of Science Purchasing & Supply Chain Management

 Initial training:

-International student pack: Mandatory contribution of €490 in addition to the tuition fees indicated above for exclusive support services for international students not coming from the European Union.
+Mandatory fee of €490 for exclusive support services for international students living outside the European Union.

 What kind of financial aid is available?